Updated January 19, 2021

 All organizations in New Brunswick are required to have an operational plan outlining the measures they are taking to ensure the safety of their employees, members or clients.
 Landlords are not exempt from this requirement, so be sure to educate yourself when selecting a place to live.
 The Mount Allison Students’ Union has a great website to look for off-campus housing options.

-We all know that shopping local is great for the local economy, espcially in a small Town like ours.
+We all know that shopping local is great for the local economy, especially in a small Town like ours.
 That is why we would like to assure you that most of our small local business are open and ready to welcome you!
-Due to COVID-19, some of their hours may be different than what you may find on Google, but we have you covered.
-Simply click here to find the latest information on our local businesses.
+Due to COVID-19, some of their hours may be different than what you may find on Google.
+We recommend that you call ahead to check on details at businesses you are planning to visit.

 Both the Sackville Foodland (506) 536-0679 and Rose’s Independent Grocer (506) 536-1349 have online grocery order and pick-up options available for those who are self-isolating.
 Delivery is sometimes and option as well.
 Call Foodland for information on ordering your groceries or you can order your groceries online from Rose’s.
 Here’s a great resource developed by the Mount Allison Students’ Union: Off-Campus Food Options.